- Download our Moving to South Korea Guide (PDF)

 Political tensions between South Korea and North Korea

 There is a long-standing political stand-off between the two halves of the Korean Peninsula.
-Although tensions are occasionally inflamed, in reality, there is little chance of the situation escalating to the point that it affects expatriates.
+Although tensions are occasionally inflamed, in reality, there's little chance of the situation escalating to the point that it affects expatriates.
 Expats should keep abreast of the political situation by following the news media, just to be on the safe side.

 Expats who intend to live, study or work in South Korea are also advised to register with their country's closest embassy.